joaovfcarvalho/robo_bordero/README.md

 - **Web Scraping**: Automatically downloads PDF match reports (borderôs) from the CBF website for specified competitions and years.
 - **AI-Powered Data Extraction**: Uses the Google Gemini API to analyze the content of the PDF reports, extracting key information like match details, financial data, and audience statistics.
 - **CSV Storage**: Stores the extracted data in structured CSV files (`jogos_resumo.csv`, `receitas_detalhe.csv`, `despesas_detalhe.csv`) for easy access and analysis.
-- **GUI Interface**: Offers a simple Tkinter-based GUI to choose operations (download, analyze, or both).
+- **GUI Interface**: Offers a Tkinter-based GUI to choose operations (download, analyze, or both) and manage settings.
+- **Configuration Management**: Saves settings like API keys, directories, and competition lists in a `config.json` file.
 - **Logging**: Records operations and errors to `cbf_robot.log`.

 ## Project Structure